 The NIH Clinical Center is the nation's largest hospital devoted entirely to clinical research.
 Clinician-investigators translate scientific observations and laboratory discoveries into new approaches to diagnosing, treating, and preventing disease.
 The Clinical Center was recognized with the 2011 Lasker~Bloomberg Public Service Award for serving as a model research hospital—providing innovative therapy and high-quality patient care, treating rare and severe diseases, and producing outstanding clinician-scientists whose collective work has set a standard of excellence in biomedical research.

-More than 400,000 research volunteers have participated in clinical research studies at the Clinical Center since the hospital opened in 1953.
-Each year, the center sees 10,000 new research participants, of which there are two types: patient volunteers and healthy volunteers.
+More than 500,000 research volunteers have participated in clinical research studies at the Clinical Center since the hospital opened in 1953.
+Each year, the center sees about 10,000 new research participants, who are split into two types: patient volunteers and healthy volunteers.
 Patient volunteers are people with specific diseases or conditions who help medical investigators learn more about their condition or test new medications, procedures, or treatments.
 A healthy volunteer is a person with no known significant health problems who plays a vital role in research to test a new drug, device, or intervention.